-- (1) Any use shall be prohibited in the Town of Daniel that emits or discharges liquids or solid material onto the soil or water in amounts that exceeds the standards prescribed by the Utah State Division of Water Quality. - (2) All developments must comply with the requirements of the State of Utah, Department of Water Quality regarding the obtaining of a Storm Water Permit. - (3) No septic system may be constructed or otherwise be placed within two hundred (200) feet of any existing septic system.
+(1) Any use shall be prohibited in the Town of Daniel that emits or discharges liquids or solid material onto the soil or water in amounts that exceeds the standards prescribed by the Utah State Division of Water Quality.

-- (4) Septic systems will only be allowed on parcels of land that are five (5) acres or larger and the property line is more than three hundred (300) feet from a public sewer collection. - (5) The sewer/septic system regulations found herein are in addition to any regulations set forth by the Wasatch County Health Department.
-In the event of a conflict, the more stringent regulations shall control, subject to the discretion of the Legislative Body of the Town of Daniel.
+- (2) All developments must comply with the requirements of the State of Utah Department of Water Quality regarding the obtaining of a storm water permit. - (3) No septic system may be constructed or otherwise be placed within two hundred feet (200') of any existing septic system. - (4) Septic systems will only be allowed on parcels of land that are five (5) acres or larger and the property line is more than three hundred feet (300') from a public sewer collection. - (5) The sewer/septic system regulations found herein are in addition to any regulations set forth by the Wasatch County Health Department.
+In the event of a conflict, the more stringent regulations shall control, subject to the discretion of the legislative body of the Town of Daniel.